 The gym brought the program in at the beginning of the year, and after taking a class, I liked it so much I wanted to coach it.
 So I am.

 I'm leading a demo class tonight at 5pm at the Dewitt Gold's Gym.
 You don't need to be a member to participate.
 Show up a few minutes early to sign a waiver and stretch.
 My class will be Tuesday and Thursday mornings before work (5:45am).

 For the price, you really can't beat this program.
-You get four weeks of trainer-assisted workouts, nutrition advice, and homework for the days when you're not in the class.
+You get four weeks of trainer-assisted workouts providing all the equipment (you can check those best rated ankle weights here, for example), nutrition advice, and homework for the days when you're not in the class.
 You also get my email address so we can chat about what you're eating and your workouts and how things are going and any other advice you might want.

 I can't talk about price here; you can email me (that's my work email) for some details, but the demo comes with a coupon, and we'll talk about costs there.
 The two- and three-times-per-week programs come with a money back guarantee, and people who take the program three times a week are losing four inches in the month.